An Insight into a Recent Case Decided by the Court of Appeal in Terms of ‘Discriminatory Treatment’ in Employment

 An overview of the facts of the case

-This case concerned an allegation of discriminatory treatment by the respondent company, Playmobil Malta Ltd., which had allegedly offered a training opportunity to certain employees who were employed as ‘machine setters’ and was working in the Injection Department within the company, and had failed to offer such training opportunity to another group of employees, who were also employed by the company and who performed the same job, that of ‘machine setters’.
+This case concerned an allegation of discriminatory treatment by the respondent company, Playmobil Malta Ltd., which had allegedly offered a training opportunity to certain employees who were employed as ‘machine setters’ and were working in the Injection Department within the company, and had failed to offer such training opportunity to another group of employees, who were also employed by the company and who performed the same job, that of ‘machine setters’.
 The applicants claimed that by virtue of being offered this training opportunity, the machine setters working in the Injection Department at Playmobil had been promoted to the role of ‘Playmobil Technicians’ and were thus given a pay raise, which the applicants deemed to constitute a form of discriminatory treatment.

-The conclusions of the Industrial Tribunal
+The conclusions by the Industrial Tribunal

-In its preliminary decision given on the 11th of April 2017, the Tribunal concluded that the respondent company, Playmobil Malta Ltd., had acted in a discriminatory manner towards the applicants on the basis of Article 26 of Chapter 452 of the Laws of Malta, the Employment and Industrial Relations Act (‘EIRA’), which includes provisions relating to the protection against discrimination related to employment.
-On the 23rd of September 2020, the Tribunal reached its final decision, whereby it ordered the respondent company to pay the applicants a nominal sum of €2,000 by way of compensation.
+In its preliminary decision given on the 11th April 2017, the Tribunal concluded that the respondent company, Playmobil Malta Ltd., had acted in a discriminatory manner towards the applicants on the basis of Article 26 of Chapter 452 of the Laws of Malta, the Employment and Industrial Relations Act (‘EIRA’), which includes provisions relating to the protection against discrimination related to employment.
+On the 23rd September 2020, the Tribunal reached its final decision, whereby it ordered the respondent company to pay the applicants a nominal sum of €2,000 by way of compensation.

-The considerations and decision of the Court of Appeal in terms of discriminatory treatment
+The considerations and decision of the Court of Appeal

 In its considerations, the Court of Appeal delved into the notion of discrimination and referred to Article 2 of the EIRA, which defines ‘discriminatory treatment’ as “any distinction, exclusion or restriction which is not justifiable in a democratic society including discrimination made on the basis of marital status, pregnancy or potential pregnancy, sex, colour, disability, religious conviction, political opinion or membership in a trade union or in an employers’ association”.
 The Court went on to refer to Article 26(1)(b) of the EIRA which deals with discriminatory treatment in terms of providing different conditions of employment to employees or any class of employees, as well as Article 26(2) o the EIRA which deals with different forms of discriminatory treatment which are envisaged at law.